ArchLars/archtutorial/README.md

 ### 2.1 Prerequisites

-#### Launch Kitty
+### Launch Kitty

-Open the application launcher located on the bottom left of the panel Navigate to the "System" submenu, then locate & launch the program entitled: `kitty`
+* Open the application launcher located on the bottom left of the panel.
+* Navigate to the "System" submenu, then locate & launch the program entitled: `kitty`

+### Set Kitty as default terminal in KDE:

+* Go to System Settings
+* Then to Default Applications
+* locate "Terminal Emulator"
+* Set it to `kitty`

-# Essential build tools, you already installed these during install but just to be sure
+### Essential build tools, you already installed these during install but just to be sure
 ```bash
 sudo pacman -S --needed base-devel git  # when you run pacman -S with the --needed flag it will skip
                                         # installing any package that is already on the system.